Johnny Depp puts Tonto at center stage in new 'Lone Ranger' film

-LOS ANGELES When the western television series "The Lone Ranger" first rode into U.S. homes in the 1949, the masked man was the dashing, charming hero and the Native American Tonto his loyal sidekick.
+LOS ANGELES, June 27 When the western television series "The Lone Ranger" first rode into U.S. homes in the 1949, the masked man was the dashing, charming hero and the Native American Tonto his loyal sidekick.

 When the movie opens in U.S. theaters on Wednesday, it will be Tonto who takes center stage.
 Played by Johnny Depp with the same offbeat charm as his Captain Jack Sparrow in the "Pirates of the Caribbean" franchise, Tonto is the brains of the operation.